F33RNI/Liberty-Way/WiKi/Home.md

 #### Eitude

 Liberty Drones Platform controller.
 This is a fully functional and reliable part of the Liberty Drones system from the platform perspective.
-Controller will be operating with such data as its own GPS location, level of illumination around it, its speed and the data that would be sent from the drone which is descripted in Data packet structure paragraph in Liberty-Way Project.
+Controller will be operating with such data as its own GPS location, level of illumination around it, its speed and the data that would be sent from the drone which is described in Data packet structure paragraph in Liberty-Way Project.
 So far, this system is able to measure the level of illumination of the surroundings, the speed of the platform, and also turn on/off the backlight.

 - https://github.com/XxOinvizioNxX/Liberty-Way/tree/main/Eitude